vincor-qc/notes/chem/Measurement.md

 # Significant Figures

-Significant figures (s.f. or sigfigs for short) indicate how precise a measurement is.
+Significant figures (s.f. or "sig figs" for short) indicate how precise a measurement is.
 For physical properties like mass, time, volume, or length, there will always be some margin of error, so a perfectly precise measurement is impossible.

 ## Counting significant figures